HelenGlover/Digital-Garden/_notes/What is in a Name.md

 image: assets/lab.jpg
 ---

-The value of research is often measured by external markers that signals credibility within a field from being invited to give a talk to publishing in a scholarly journal.
+The value of research is often measured by external markers that signal credibility within a field, from being invited to give a talk to publishing in a scholarly journal.
 Academia also has a familiar quantifiable rhythm; you know how long it should take to complete a PhD, how many papers you should produce, and which metrics define progress toward tenure.
 From this perspective, independent research can seem like a low-stakes detour around years of formal training.

 But what is research, really?
 The [National Academies of Sciences](https://www.nationalacademies.org/read/11177/chapter/8) defines basic research as:

-> Basic research is defined as systematic study directed toward fuller knowledge or understanding of the fundamental aspects of phenomena and of observable facts without specific applications towards processes or products in mind.
+> Basic research is defined as a systematic study directed toward fuller knowledge or understanding of the fundamental aspects of phenomena and of observable facts without specific applications towards processes or products in mind.

 Even so, the definition remains somewhat abstract.
 If we can all agree that research is ultimately the intentional pursuit of knowledge to support others, then independent research is meaningful because it produces real-world impact.
 While independent work may not always result in traditional scholarly papers or books, it is rigorous in its own right by producing impact-based, alternative forms of outputs.
 These outputs might not undergo peer review, but they are evaluated through stakeholder feedback and real-world testing.